Here you can find the answers to some frequently asked questions. Please contact us if your question is not answered here.

 Entries usually open in late October.
 Please see our key dates for up to date information.

 Entry is free.
-Publishers who are shortlisted are asked to make a contribution of £100 to the cost of the production and distribution of marketing material.
+Publishers who are shortlisted for either book prize are asked to make a contribution of £100 to the cost of the production and distribution of marketing material.

 Someone involved in the creation of the work must be responsible for entering it.
 This may be the author, publisher, agent, editor or a representative thereof.